 Boston Summer Fellowship: Mayor’s Office of New Urban Mechanics (MONUM)

-The Initiative on Cities (IOC) Fellowship awards one Boston University graduate student the opportunity to spend the summer working with the City of Boston, within the Mayor’s Office of New Urban Mechanics (MONUM).
-This fellow will have the opportunity to explore an interest in public service and civic innovation while having a positive impact on the surrounding community.
+This Initiative on Cities (IOC) Fellowship awards one Boston University graduate student* the opportunity to spend the summer working in Boston City Hall, within the Boston Mayor’s Office of New Urban Mechanics (MONUM).
+This fellow will have the opportunity to explore an interest in public service and civic innovation while positively impacting the community.

-The BU MONUM fellow will work in a larger cohort of MONUM summer fellows to implement creative and thoughtful new prototypes and experiments to benefit the residents of Boston.
-The fellow will also take part in professional development opportunities to get a broad view of careers in City government.
+The BU IOC MONUM fellow will manage individual projects and, along with a larger cohort of MOUM summer fellows, will collaborate on creating and putting in place thoughtful new pilots, policies, or programs to benefit Boston.
+The fellow will also participate in professional development opportunities to get a broad view of careers in City government.

-The Office of New Urban Mechanics is Boston’s civic innovation team, responsible for promoting participatory urbanism, along with smarter city infrastructure and innovative service delivery.
-They are the catalyst and clearing house for civic innovation projects involving the City of Boston and their partners, from residents and community groups to universities, companies and other government agencies.
+The Office of New Urban Mechanics is Boston’s civic innovation team, responsible for promoting participatory urbanism, more intelligent city infrastructure, and innovative service delivery.
+They are the catalyst and clearing house for civic innovation projects involving the City of Boston and their partners, from residents and community groups to universities, companies, and other government agencies.

-Read about the experiences of past summer fellows here.
+Read about the experiences of past summer fellows here, including Amie Thomas’s experience as our 2024 MONUM summer fellow.

 Shortcuts